 Five years of civil war have led to widespread human rights violations, and large scale internal displacement and refugee outflow to Sudan and Uganda.
 Despite a peace agreement clashes continue, causing further displacements.
 Intercommunal violence is widespread, with cattle raids a common source of tension, particularly between pastoralist communities.
 Over 4.5 million people are estimated to be displaced, including 1.91 million IDPs and 2.47 million South Sudanese refugees. ?
 Of the 1.91 million IDPs in South Sudan, 194,747 people live in Protection of Civilians (PoC) sites. ?

 The main rainy season from June-September has a significant impact on road access.
 Attacks and ambushes on humanitarian convoys severely hamper the delivery of assistance and access to populations in need. ?
 In 2017, a total of 1,160 access incidents were reported and in 2018 a total of 670.

 Severe food insecurity persists across South Sudan, affecting 6.1 million people.
 Critical malnutrition levels are reported in 31 counties.
 The main drivers of food insecurity are conflict and displacement, which have led to disruptions of food production, livelihoods and humanitarian assistance, as well as a deterioration of the economy. ?
 Market activity is minimal in conflict-affected areas.

-INFORM measures South Sudan's risk of humanitarian crisis and disaster for 2017 to be extremely high, at 8.8/10, an increase from 8.3/10 in 2016.
-South Sudan's vulnerability is measured at 9/10.?
+INFORM measures South Sudan's risk of humanitarian crisis and disaster for 2019 to be very high, at 8.9/10, down from 9/10 in 2018.
+South Sudan's vulnerability is measured at 9.2/10.

 Information Gaps and needs

-- Lack of information regarding the number of displaced in host communities and the needs of host communities.
+- Lack of information regarding the number of displaced people in host communities and the needs of host communities.